Skip to main content

 Analyzing a frame or machine means determining all applied, reaction, and internal forces and couples acting on the structure and all of its parts.

 Multi-part structures are analyzed by mentally taking them apart and analyzing the entire structure and each part separately.
-Each component is analyzed as an separate rigid body using the techniques we have already seen.
+Each component is analyzed as a separate rigid body using the techniques we have already seen.

 Although we can separate the structure into parts, the parts are not independent since, by Newton’s Third Law, every interaction is half of a complementary pair.
 For every force or moment of body \(A\) on \(B\) there is an equal-and-opposite force or moment of body \(B\) on body \(A\) and the free-body diagrams must reflect this.
 Incorrect representation of these interacting pairs on free-body diagrams is a common source of student errors.